ahmedawaad1804/react-native-restart-newarch/README.md

 // Immediately reload the React Native Bundle

 RNRestart.restart(); // BOOM!
 Your app restarts instantly! ⚡
+// Or
+RNRestart.Restart(); // BOOM!
+Your app restarts instantly! ⚡

 ```

 This is **faster than a full reload** and **easier than debugging a state issue**.